Cray-HPE/docs-csm/index.md

 ### Scope and Audience

 The documentation included here describes how to install or upgrade the Cray System Management (CSM) software and related supporting operational procedures.
-CSM software is the foundation upon which other software product streams in the Shasta software stack for the HPE Cray EX system depend.
+CSM software is the foundation upon which other software product streams for the HPE Cray EX system depend.

 The information is intended for system installers, system administrators, and network administrators of the system.
 It assumes some familiarity with standard Linux and open source tools, such as shell scripts, Ansible, YAML, JSON, and TOML file formats, etc.